National Institute of Health Research, Jodhpur

-National Institute for Implementation Research on Non-Communicable Diseases (NIIRNCD), Jodhpur is an institute under the Indian Council of Medical Research (ICMR), dedicated to conducting research on non-communicable diseases (NCDs).
+National Institute of Health Research, Jodhpur (NIHR), Jodhpur is an institute under the Indian Council of Medical Research (ICMR), dedicated to conducting research on non-communicable diseases (NCDs).
 The institute is located in Jodhpur, Rajasthan, India.

 History

-The institute was originally established in 1984 as the Desert Medicine Research Centre (DMRC) to address health problems related to desert regions, including communicable diseases and nutrition-related issues.

-In view of the growing burden of non-communicable diseases in India, the Government of India reconstituted and renamed the centre as the National Institute for Implementation Research on Non-Communicable Diseases (NIIRNCD) on 7 December 2019.
-The transformation marked a strategic shift in focus towards implementation research, capacity building, and policy-oriented studies in the area of non-communicable diseases.
+The National Institute for Health Research (NIHR), located in Jodhpur, was originally established on 27 June 1984 as the Desert Medicine Research Centre (DMRC).
+It was later renamed the National Institute for Implementation Research on Non-Communicable Diseases (NIIRNCD) on 7 December 2019, and redesignated as NIHR on 29 April 2026.

+The Institute houses state-of-the-art facilities for conducting basic laboratory-based research in microbiology, biochemistry, and vector biology.
+It is also actively strengthening its capacity and workforce to advance implementation research in non-communicable diseases (NCDs).

+Currently, NIHR comprises a team of dedicated scientists and technical experts, supported by administrative and operational staff.
+The Institute’s key focus areas include cardiovascular diseases, chronic respiratory diseases, environmental health, nutritional disorders, cancers, injury and trauma, mental health conditions, including substance use disorders, genetic disorders, and other NCDs of public health significance in India.

+NIHR aims to generate high-impact implementation research across these domains, build capacity through specialized training programmes, and develop effective behaviour change communication strategies to address NCD risk factors.
+The Institute welcomes collaboration with academic and research institutions, as well as individual researchers committed to advancing public health in alignment with national health priorities.

 Overview

 The institute has state-of-the-art facilities to conduct basic laboratory-based research in its microbiology, biochemistry, and vector biology laboratories.
 It is expanding its manpower and infrastructure to strengthen its capacity in conducting Implementation research related to NCDs.

 At present, the institute has a team comprising scientists, technical experts, and administrative and support staff.